CaryRandazzo/R3HCSblog/_posts/2025-08-02-why-i-rebuilt-r3hcs.md

 What will happen next on the project, you say?

-This clean take on Real-Time 3D Heat Conduction will utilize and acknowledge publically available information frequently as the field if heat conduction simulation has a long history and is rich in information.
-So, my next post will focus on initial designs, expected features, requirements of R3HCS, etc. from conception to deployment.
+This clean take on Real-Time 3D Heat Conduction will utilize and acknowledge publically available information frequently as the field of heat conduction simulation has a long history and is rich in information.
+So, my next post will focus on initial designs, expected features, requirements of R3HCS, and so on, from conception to deployment.

 It is likely that some of this will change and be modified as the project continues forward, but this initial map of the problem will keep us grounded toward the goal of R3HCS which is of course, Real-Time 3D Heat Conduction in Unreal Engine.